RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

 In this case we'll use the production template to create the objects.
-Execute via Eclipse Che **Terminal** window:
+Execute via CodeReady Workspace **Terminal** window:

-`oc project coolstore-prod`
+`oc project userXX-coolstore-prod`

 And finally deploy template: